Physio Edge podcast

 Category:general -- posted at: 9:48am AEDT

 Shoulder pain patients often have poor scapula control.
 Is their shoulder pain caused by poor scapula control, or is their scapula dysfunction caused by shoulder pain?
-When your patients present with shoulder pain, should your focus be on scapula control, glenohumeral control, or treatment of the neck and thorax?

 In this podcast, David Pope talks to Ann Cools, a Physiotherapist and Head of Education for Rehabilitation Sciences and Physiotherapy at Ghent University in Belgium, and is also the founding member and president (2010–2012) of EUSSER - European Society of Shoulder and Elbow Rehabilitation.
 We discuss in detail assessment of the scapula, the role of the scapula in shoulder pain and how to retrain unruly scapulae.